pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/resources/names.md

 Each resource also has a [Uniform Resource Name (URN)](#urns) which is a unique name derived from both the logical name of the resource and the type of the resource and, in the case of components, its parents.

+{{% notes type="warning" %}}

+Be careful when you change a resource’s name because changing the name of a resource will create a new resource and delete the old/original resource.
+If you’d like to rename a resource without destroying the old one, refer to the [aliases](/docs/concepts/options/aliases/) resource option.

+{{% /notes %}}

 ## Logical Names {#logicalname}

 Every resource managed by Pulumi has a logical name that you specify as an argument to its constructor.
 For instance, the logical name of this IAM role is `my-role`: